-- for PGWT CM without MPUT, processing is not continued until the transaction end has been confirmed by all partners or the transaction has been reset, e.g. due to an error. - for PGWT RB, processing is not continued until reset has been confirmed by all partners.
+- for PGWT CM without MPUT, processing is not continued until the transaction end has been confirmed by all partners or the transaction has been rolled back, e.g. due to an error. - for PGWT RB, processing is not continued until rollback has been confirmed by all partners.